Want to recognize one of our fabulous nurses?

 So who is a DAISY nurse?

-- He or she is the nurse that you would want taking care of your mother – or maybe has taken care of your mother.
+- He or she is the nurse that you would want taking care of your loved one.

 - They are team players, sensitive caregivers and health care professionals who bring CVPH’s cultural beliefs to life every day.